Jammicus/Miscellaneous/Book_Summaries/DontMakeMeThink.md

 ### Just Click Your Heels Three Times and Say "There's no place like home"

-* Having a home button in sight at all times is vitial, this gives the user a "get out of jail free" card.
+* Having a home button in sight at all times is vital, this gives the user a "get out of jail free" card.

 ### A Way To Search

 * A search box should have 1 of the following
 	1. The word search next to it/in the search box
-	2. A magnifing glass
+	2. A magnifying glass

 * For searching, you should avoid
-	* Fancing wording.
-Not things like qucik find, keyword search
+	* Fancy wording.
+Not things like quick find, keyword search
 	* Instructions such as type a keyword
 	* Options.
 You should only be able to search

 ### Breadcrumbs

 * These show you how to got to the page.
 For example (best buy > Tvs > Tv stands)
-* BReadcrumbs should be placed at the top of the page
+* Breadcrumbs should be placed at the top of the page
 * You should use ">" between levels
 * You should make the last time, or the part you are on, bold.